alan-turing-institute/hut23-linear-algebra/exercises/axler-3e.md

 ### Answer

-The story here is something like this: “$V$ would like to be a direct sum of $U$ and $V/U$.
+The story here is something like this: “$`V`$ would like to be a direct sum of $U$ and $V/U$.
 But it isn’t (by Axler's definition) because
 $V/U$ is not a subspace of $V$.
 However, one can choose a subspace of
 $V$ that is _isomorphic_ to $V/U$ (I mean, there are many, but choose